 What is Two-Factor Authentication?

-Two-factor authentication requires two methods of confirming a user’s identity before a user is permitted to access the Author Site.
+Two-factor authentication requires two methods of confirming a user’s identity before a user is permitted to access Learnosity sites (Author site and Console site).
 In addition to a user’s usual password (“something they know”), a user must also supply a time-based code generated by an authenticator app which is usually on their mobile phone (“something they have”).
 Two-factor authentication is sometimes referred to with the acronym “2FA” (2-factor authentication) or “MFA” (multi-factor authentication).

 Why should you enforce Two-Factor Authentication?